 Although the development of suction-assisted lipectomy has advanced the field of plastic surgery, specific areas were not, until recently, as amenable to treatment.
-These areas include ﬁbrous areas of the back, the breast area in men, and regions in which liposuction was previously performed (in certain patients).
+These areas included fibrous areas of the back, the breast area in men, and regions in which liposuction was previously performed (in certain patients).
 It was discovered that ultrasound energy delivered through a hollow titanium probe into the subcutaneous tissue could selectively destroy fat cells.
 Usually, this procedure is followed by traditional liposuction to remove remaining liquefied material not harvested by the ultrasound probe.
 Some patients also see a dramatic tightening of the skin.

 Some plastic surgeons melt the underlying fat through the skin with an external ultrasound machine.
 This requires injecting fluid into the underlying tissue, so there will still be an incision or a puncture site.
 Only moderate amounts of fat can be removed with this technique and a large volume would have to be treated in multiple surgical sessions.
 As of now, the best bet for removing larger volumes still involves surgery.

 You will be prescribed pain medication and anti-nausea medication, and can expect to feel stiff and sore for a few days.
-If you have any unusual symptoms not outlined on your discharge sheet, call your surgeon immediately.
+If you have any unusual symptoms that are not outlined on your discharge sheet, call your surgeon immediately.

-To control swelling and help your skin fit its new contours, you will have to wear a snug elastic surgical garment, like a girdle, for six weeks following your surgery.
+To control swelling and help your skin fit its new contours, you will have to wear a snug elastic surgical garment—like a girdle—for six weeks following your surgery.
 This is usually worn 24 hours a day for the first three weeks, and 12 hours a day during the daytime for the last three weeks.

 Following this surgery, patients are sore but most feel better during the first week.
-Many patients compare the feeling to the muscle soreness you experience following a too-strenuous workout.
+Many patients compare the feeling to the muscle soreness you experience following a strenuous workout.
 You may experience some mild discomfort for several weeks.
 Swelling following the procedure may last up to six months, although many patients see a dramatic improvement within the first week.

-Even though you may not want to do it, walking is the best way to speed up your recovery.
+Even though you may not want to, walking is the best way to speed up your recovery.
 It helps reduce swelling and prevents blood clots.
 If your ankles swell from walking, your body is telling you to cut down your activities and get off your feet more.
 Sit down, put your feet up, and ﬂex your ankles frequently to help your circulation.
 Avoid strenuous activities for about two weeks.

 You may feel nervous or anxious in the days and weeks following your procedure.
-You may be stiffer and more sore than you had expected, or you may have thought you would look a lot different sooner.
+You may be stiffer and more sore than you expected, or you may have thought you would look different a lot sooner.
 Many patients feel somewhat depressed following surgery.
 This is a normal reaction to the stress your body has experienced and should go away in a few days.
 Be patient.
 The more time passes, the better you will look and feel.

 Bruising will improve within about three weeks, but you may experience some residual swelling for as long as six months or even more.
 Don’t expose your skin to the sun or a tanning booth while bruising is still present.
-This may fixate the blood cell pigment in the skin and the bruising may become more prolonged or even permanent.
+This may fixate the blood cell pigment in the skin and bruising may become more prolonged or even permanent.

 Your risks with this procedure are minimal if you are physically healthy, a good candidate for the surgery, and if your doctor is adequately trained.
 If you have heart or lung disease, diabetes, or poor blood circulation, liposuction carries some increased risks that should be discussed with your doctor.